mlespiau/trip-reservation/README.txt

 * customer can reserve an available room
 * system admin can view the reservations history for a given room

-The hotel room functionaliy was implementing having all the requirements in mind and I provide a description on how that functionality could have been implemented and which changes in the design should be done to support it.
+The hotel room functionality was implementing having all the requirements in mind and I provide a description on how that functionality could have been implemented and which changes in the design should be done to support it.

+## Used technologies
+For this assignment I tried to use as little libraries as possible while at the same time reflect a real scenario.
+I also wanted to discover and experiment modern Java tools.
+I did not have experience in most of the third libraries used.

+For the framework I used the Java spark microframework (http://sparkjava.com/).
+I've chosen it because it has a nice documentation, has no configuration boilerplate and it had almost everything that was needed.

+I included junit for doing some unit tests.
+They really helped me out during development but I was not able to do more due to time constrains.
+I should note that I love unit testing and where I work I coach a 4 hour workshop on unit testing and design every week :).

+I chose mysql for database access.
+I love mysql because it let's you start simple and can be tweaked to support a high amount of queries and transactions.

+I started writing hand-sql but switched to jooq because I was running out of time and now I love it.